 On the magical island of Sumatra, the lush Alas drops from the highlands and across 186 miles (299 kilometers) of Gunung Leuser National Park.
 Monkeys, lemurs, and orangutans are on hand to watch you attempt the class III-IV rapids.

 Selangor River is the most popular river for recreational whitewater rafting since the 90s.
-Located about 1-hour drive from Kuala Lumpur, this location continues to provide outdoor enthusiasts an extreme wild whitewater ride until present day.
-The river is highly dependent on the water release from Selangor Dam and the rapids range from class II-IV.
+Located about 1-hour drive from Kuala Lumpur, this location continues to provide outdoor enthusiasts an extreme wild whitewater ride until the present day.
+The river is highly dependent on the water released from Selangor Dam and the rapids range from class II-IV.